francoism90/hub/docs/podman.md

 [Caddy](https://caddyserver.com/) is used as proxy.
 However you are free to use something else.

-The given configuration assumes you want to use it in your homelab with a locally signed certificate.
+The given configuration assumes you want to use self-signed certificates:

 ```bash
 cd ~/.config/containers/systemd/proxy/config